 The first half of my day off on Tuesday was decidedly English, and I'm not even mad!
 I woke up with a plan to trek over to the Piazza di Spagna to visit Babington's Tea Room and the Keats-Shelley House, a museum dedicated to English poets John Keats, Percy Bysshe Shelley, Lord Byron, and Leigh Hunt.

 Before heading across the Tiber, I enjoyed my usual cappuccino and croissant from Gourmet and browsed the shops on the nearby Via Cola di Rienzo.
-I left
+I left empty handed but excited for the rest of my day.

 I crossed a bridge and made my way into familiar territory: the Piazza del Popolo.
 Unlike on Saturday, when we entered the Piazza from the Pincian Hill, I came to it from behind the brick walls that held smallish statues of Egyptian sphinxes.
 I walked through the Piazza and onto Via del Babuino, where I looked around in a lovely stationery store and passed the talking statue "Babuino" for the third time.
 His silly pose and smushed face never cease to make me smile.
 Finally at the seemingly always busy Piazza di Spagna, I walk up to the Keats-Shelley House.
 To my confusion, it was closed!
 For once in my life the Blue Guide: Rome failed me!
 The hours posted on the door differed only slightly from those reported in our hallowed class text.
 Alas, I decided to do Babington's until the museum opened.